Polymorphic Iterable Sequential Effect Systems: Syntactic Type Safety for Generic Sequential Effects

-Note also that with Lemma \ref{lem:subsume} relating the traditional join semilattice abstraction of effects in commutative effect systems to effect quantales, Theorem \ref{thm:soundness} recovers the traditional syntactic type safety for those systems as well.
+Note also that with Lemma \ref{lem:subsume} relating the join semilattice model of traditional commutative effect systems to effect quantales, Theorem \ref{thm:soundness} recovers the traditional syntactic type safety for those systems as well.